Most people have no clue what they want to do in life. And this terrifies them.

 2. Choose something permanent

-A friend of my once told me a sad story about her grandfather.
+A friend of mine once told me a sad story about her grandfather.

 For most of his life, he pushed himself to work 12 hours a day, slaving away at the job that wasn’t particularly interesting or meaningful.
 Yet, he never complained or regretted this decision.
 Then, once he retired, he realized that… he doesn’t know what he needs to do.